Effects of developmental stage and sex on lower extremity kinematics and vertical ground reaction forces during landing

 National Athletic Trainers Association

 Swartz, Erik E.; Decoster, Laura C.; Russell, Pamela J.; and Croce, Ronald V., "Effects of developmental stage and sex on lower extremity kinematics and vertical ground reaction forces during landing" (2005).
-Kinesiology Scholarship.
+Journal of Athletic Training.
 13.

 Copyright © National Athletic Trainers' Association, Inc.